swingywc/laravel-cms/README.md

 5. Run `php artisan migrate` in your terminal.
 6. Run `php artisan seed` to create users, roles and permissions to your database.
 7. Run `php artisan key:generate` to generate key for your application.
+8. Run `npm install --save` to get gulp functions work.

 ## Run your server in local

 `php artisan serve`

+## Development

+`gulp watch`

+After turning on the server by `php artisan serve`, run this command to switch on watcher.
+It will enable browserSync in port `3000`, and watch sass and jade files change.

 ## Debug and console